Views: 1

 باز گردانیده او را خاک راه باز کرده فانی او را چندگاه

-from all those honors He brought him low
+from all those honors He let him fall to humiliation

 He made him return to the dust of the way